 I didn’t collect autographs early on.
 Paying someone for a signature seemed a waste of my meagre funds.
-But I watched the guests at a couple of conventions and decided those dollars weren’t really buying the signature.
+But I watched the guests at a couple of conventions and realized those dollars weren’t really buying the signature.
 Instead, the money bought a brief meeting with someone who was there, on the set during those few years in the ’60s.
 The autograph you take home is a reminder of that meeting.

 That conversation with Rob got me thinking about my Ebony magazine from January of 1967, because of the pleasant chat I had with Nichelle Nichols as she signed it.